- 1 medium apple, peeled and finely shredded

 - In a large bowl, combine the first 10 ingredients.
 Crumble turkey over mixture and mix well.
 Shape into six 1/2-in.-thick patties.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Lightly grease grill rack.
 Prepare grill for indirect heat using a grill pan.

 "Really enjoyed the flavor of these burgers.
 I didn't think the family would care for the apple but they loved it!"